 Internal links are the most obvious way to go about it.
 Link other pages on your website to various other related content.
 This way, you can develop traffic to those sites and as well make it easier for google’s web crawler to reach all your content.
 One thing to remember though is to make sure you are linking from higher-ranking pages to the lower-ranking ones.
 That way, the larger audience can reach the lower traffic pages.
 Doing the other way around has no use for you or the traffic.

 The second way you can make the on-page SEO optimized is through your URL.
-The algorithms Google has is very confusing, and they keep changing, so you never truly understand.
+Our SEO miami team explains that the algorithms Google has is very confusing, and they keep changing, so you never truly understand.
 But one thing that many people found was that shorter URLs get ranked higher than longer ones.

 So the best approach towards here would be to make your URLs as short as possible generally with just your keyword or the keyword and another word relating to the topic.